HaxeFoundation/code-cookbook/assets/content/cookbook/Other/Trait-Pattern.md

 With the above, any class that implements `HasName` will automatically have a `fullName` method defined for it.

-Similarly, here is a trait defining things that age:
+Similarly, here is an interface defining things that age:

 ```haxe
 // HasAge.hx